||Doctoral Training Partnership Scholarships at UNNC and IGSNRR, CAS

 Faculty of Science and Engineering also considers bachelor degree only holders with first class honours from a British university, or the equivalent from other institutions.

 Applicants must meet the required English language proficiency for the relevant subject area.

 IELTS 6.5 (minimum 6.0 in all elements) or its equivalent is required for Faculty of Science and Engineering (FoSE) scholarship applicants.

 How to apply

-No separate application is required for applying for a scholarship but please make sure you quote the scholarship reference number in your PhD application form.
+No separate application is required for applying for a scholarship but please make sure you select the correct scholarship reference number in the PhD application system.
 A list of required documents can be found on the 'how to apply' page.